 Finally, both of them arrive in a taxi.
 They look as if someone has beaten them up, and they stink of arak, a local type of alcohol.
 Obviously, they have been on the bat all night long.
 Well, it’s Ranjan’s salary they have squandered, so that’s their own business.

 Jumping into the taxi, we drive to the bus station to await the next departure north, an hour later.
-Ranjan is leaning against a pole, shaking all over – he looks really awful.
+Ranjan is leaning against a pole, shaking all over and looking really awful.

 Ranjan disappears, his excuse being that he wants to change the cartridges he bought in Badulla to a larger calibre – suppose we meet buffaloes, he says.
-Later in the evening he returns, so drunk that he is not able to receive any instructions.
-We give up any further attempt to communicate with him this evening.
+Later in the evening he returns, so drunk that we abstain from attempting to communicate with him this evening.